vruusmann/openscoring.io/_posts/2023-02-06-upgrading_sklearn_xgboost_pipeline_pmml.md

 In fact, the only option is the `sklearn.preprocessing.OneHotEncoder` transformer, which performs a deep, two-level encoding of categorical columns (ie. first from string to ordinal integer, and then from ordinal integer to a list of binary indicators).

 The other candidate, the `sklearn.preprocessing.OrdinalEncoder` transformer fails in the vetting process, because it performs a shallow, one-level encoding (ie. from string to ordinal integer).
-Unlike the LightGBM algorithm, the XGBoost algorithm is not programmed to handle such "partially" encoded columns.
+XGBoost is not programmed to handle such "partially" encoded columns.
 If ordinal integers slip through, then they will be treated analogously to continuous integers, which qualifies as a serious mistake.

 **Important**: A pipeline where Scikit-Learn's `OneHotEncoder` transformer is combined with an XGBoost estimator can only be applied to dense datasets, and never to sparse datasets.